 Show and copy expression values by selecting them in your editor or with editor commands, accessible using keyboard shortcuts.
 A special comment format can also be used to evaluate any expressions and includes the ability to measure code execution times.

 Project Files Import

 Import any files from your project into your Quokka file.
 Quokka will watch project files for changes and automatically update when dependent files change.
 Babel or TypeScript may be used for imported files compilation.

 CPU Profiler allows you to quickly record the CPU usage profile of your code to analyze its runtime performance.
 Any links that are provided that reference your project files will be opened in your editor when you click them.

 Quick Package Install

-Quickly install any node package, without switching away from your editor, even without having to type the package name.
-When you install a package, choose whether to install it just for the active quokka session or for your entire project.
+Quickly install any node package, without switching away from your editor, and without having to type the package name.
+When you install, choose whether to install just for the active Quokka session or for your entire project.

 Install the Quokka.js plugin and see the output of your JS with every keystroke!

 (Used by @mpjme on Fun Fun Function) pic.twitter.com/PGyCyjGhwp

 Quokka.js— Kent C. Dodds 🧢 (@kentcdodds) October 18, 2019